-The ABRAXIS® Microcystins Strip Kits should be stored between 2-30°C. The test strips, test vials, and water samples to be analyzed should be at room temperature before use.
+The ABRAXIS® Microcystins Strip Kit should be stored between 2-30°C. The test strips, test vials, and water samples to be analyzed should be at room temperature before use.
+Reagents may be used until the last day of the month as indicated by the expiration date on the box.